albertogg/albertogg.github.com/_drafts/dockerfile-for-ruby-applications.md

 image to create our set of Ruby images.

 The image will contain all the things Ruby expects to compile and run properly on a Debian based OS.
-I will not going to talk about the packages that will be installed, as we are going to focus on the configuration of the set of images.
+I'm not going to talk about the required packages, instead I'm going to focus on the separation of concerns and configuration of the set of images.

 One thing to keep in mind is that the image we'll build is only for Ruby and will not contain any database related packages.
 If there's a need to install a